Dominic Barberi: Further work and death

 The community at Aston had gained 15 religious members.
-In 1846 a new foundation was made at Woodchester in Gloucestershire and in 1848 the Passionists arrived in London.
+In 1846, a new foundation was made at Woodchester in Gloucestershire and in 1848, the Passionists arrived in London.
 In the last years of his life, Barberi engaged in negotiations for the foundation of St Anne's Retreat, Sutton, where today he lies buried.
-In 1847 George Spencer, Barberi's longstanding friend, was received into the Congregation of the Passion.
+In 1847, George Spencer, Barberi's longstanding friend, was received into the Congregation of the Passion.
 Throughout this time, Barberi fulfilled his duties in preaching missions and heading the English and Belgian foundations.

 One story told of Barberi during this time exemplifies a sense of humour.
 While he was visiting a convent of nuns who were instructing many converts, some of them male, Barberi was informed that some of the sisters were worried about teaching men.
 Barberi retorted, "Have no fear, Sisters.
 You are all too old and too ugly."
 The Sisters appreciated Barberi's humour so much that they recorded the incident in their archives.

-Such work inevitably took its toll upon Barberi's health and from 1847 he insisted that his life had nearly run its course.
+Such work inevitably took its toll upon Barberi's health, and from 1847 he insisted that his life had nearly run its course.
 He had preached numerous retreats, both alone and with Spencer, both in England and Ireland.

 On 27 August 1849, Barberi was travelling from Paddington, London to Woodchester, when at Pangbourne he suffered a heart attack.
-Because in London "the cholera was then prevalent", there were no hotels that would take him in, and so it was decided to bring him back at Reading (in the Railway Tavern, later the Duke of Edinburgh Hotel, now demolished).
-The up-train arrived more than hour later, while "he remained in great agony but in peace and with 'Thy will be done' ever on his lips".
+Because in London "the cholera was then prevalent", there were no hotels that would take him in, and so it was decided to bring him back to Reading (to the Railway Tavern, later the Duke of Edinburgh Hotel, now demolished).
+The up-train arrived more than an hour later, while "he remained in great agony but in peace and with 'Thy will be done' ever on his lips".

 Barberi is buried in St. Anne and Blessed Dominic Church, Sutton, Merseyside, which is also the shrine of Elizabeth Prout and Ignatius Spencer.
 During the Mass celebrated at the "Blessed Dominic shrine Church of St Anne and Blessed Dominic" two months before the 50th anniversary of the beatification, Archbishop Bernard Longley explained why he believed "Blessed Dominic" was an ideal patron for the Year of Faith, which ran until 24 November.
-Barberi was also been claimed patron of the Year of Faith for the Archdiocese of Birmingham.
+Barberi was also claimed patron of the Year of Faith for the Archdiocese of Birmingham.